red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 # Utility

-Package contains small utility classes.
+The package contains small utility classes.

 The first two are just sealed classes for network requests and field validation: